 It’s possible to plan an intervention without any professional help, but it is wise to utilize the services of either a social worker, doctor or professional interventionist to ensure the process is effective and fruitful.
 A trained interventionist will help each participant to plan what they need to say, can help the group formulate a behavior intervention plan and can keep the conversation on track, preventing emotions from boiling over and derailing the situation.

 An intervention should not involve too many people — addiction treatment experts agree that a large group can overwhelm the person and cause the intervention to fail.
 The recommended number of attendees is four to six people, and they should all be people who the target of the intervention loves and respects (this could be coworkers, cousins, siblings, friends, etc).

 Usually, an intervention occurs when a drug or alcohol addiction has progressed to the point that both the struggling individual and their family/friends are suffering negative consequences.
 An intervention is, for lack of a better term, a last-ditch effort to get your loved one the treatment they need to improve their quality of life.

 On the other hand, prevention is the steps taken to keep one’s risk factors for addiction low and/or nonexistent to either prevent addiction from occurring or help prevent relapse following rehab.
 Prevention is important because it can significantly reduce the risk of substance use, meaning an intervention may never be needed in an individual’s life after all.

 In a perfect world, every person suffering from a substance use disorder would make the choice to seek treatment on their own.
-However, denial can run dangerously deep.
-There are many cases when an intervention is the best way for friends and family to rally around their loved one and offer help.
+However, denial can run deep.
+There are many cases when an intervention is the best way for friends and family to rally around their loved ones and offer help.
 Some signs that an intervention may be necessary include: